cubecrusher/2DSpaceSim/README.md

 # 2DSpaceSim
-Canvas Samsung game.
+Canvas-powered game.
 Latest commits available in "master" branch.
+Abandoned due to uselessness in favor of Trance Journey.